PFAS Removal Rebate Program for Private Wells

 Did You Know?

-New Hampshire residents using a private residential drinking well may request to be have their water sampled by NHDES for PFAS at no cost by filling out the PFAS Testing for Private Wells Request Form.
+New Hampshire residents using a private residential drinking water well may request to have their water sampled by NHDES for PFAS at no cost by filling out the PFAS Testing for Private Wells Request Form.

 Frequently Asked Questions